aws-amplify/amplify-codegen/CONTRIBUTING.md

 Pull requests should generally be opened against **master**.

-Only include **src** files in your PR.
-Don't include any build files i.e. dist/.
+Only include **_src_** files in your PR.
+Don't include any build files i.e. `dist/`.
 These will be built upon publish to npm and when a release is created on GitHub.

 Before submitting PR make sure to run `yarn` on the root of monorepo to ensure that commit lint and husky are installed.